About Woodrow Wilson

 In 1910 Wilson accepted the Democratic nomination for governor of New Jersey.
 He won the election in a landslide.
 His ambitious and successful Progressive agenda, centered around protecting the public from exploitation by trusts, earned him national recognition, and in 1912 he won the Democratic nomination for president.
 Wilson's "New Freedom" platform, focused on revitalization of the American economy, won him the presidency with 435 electoral votes out of 531, and Democratic majorities in both houses of Congress.

-As president, Wilson's domestic agenda continued his campaign against corrupt trusts, although he also oversaw the re-segregation of parts of the federal workforce.
+As president, Wilson's domestic agenda continued his campaign against corrupt trusts, although he also permitted an attempt to segregate parts of the federal workforce.
 That effort was abandoned in the face of protests but employment of African Americans was reduced greatly in numbers and status.
-In 1913, the Underwood Act and the Federal Reserve Bill were passed, the former creating honest tariff reform by greatly reducing rates (for the first time since the Civil War) and instituting an income tax; the latter creating new currency and establishing the twelve Federal Reserve banks and their boards of governors to perform central banking functions.
+In 1913, the Underwood Act and the Federal Reserve Bill were passed, the former creating honest tariff reform by greatly reducing rates (for the first time in forty years) and instituting an income tax; the latter creating new currency and establishing the twelve Federal Reserve banks and their boards of governors to perform central banking functions.
 The Federal Trade Commission was established in 1914 to restrict "unfair" trade practices.

 Despite provocation and pressure to enter the widening war in Europe that had begun in 1914, Woodrow Wilson maintained American neutrality for two years.
-He ran for reelection in 1916 with the slogan, "he kept us out of war."
 But rapid escalation of submarine warfare by Germany to include unlimited war on neutrals as well as belligerents left Wilson with no alternative but to ask Congress for a declaration of war in April 1917.